-The Emacx Aciex Platform can optimize complex microgrid systems.
+The Emacx Aciex Platform Software can optimize complex microgrid systems.
 Microgrids are small-scale power grids that typically connect with the main grid but can operate independently for a short duration and supply power to electrical local loads.

 - Potentially eliminating the use of battery storage by using excess renewable energy as a process buffer.

-- Using the Aciex sophisticated trending and prediction algorithm to minimize demand from the utility, reducing peak charges and grid impact.
+- Using the Aciex DER sophisticated trending and prediction algorithm to minimize demand from the utility, reducing peak charges and grid impact.

 - Ensuring secure operation and productivity using sophisticated load prediction and control algorithms, combined with customer-defined operation standards and built-in intelligence and parameterization on how to shed loads.

-The Aciex Platform also interfaces with other renewable energy sources such as storage batteries, wind, and solar, as well as with Co-Gen Plants and other electrical generation sources.
+The Aciex Platform Software also interfaces with other renewable energy sources such as storage batteries, wind, and solar, as well as with Co-Gen Plants and other electrical generation sources.
 It regulates utility supplies and coordinates the optimal power source, availability, and pricing signals with load demands.
 The result is evident: A sophisticated control process that does not compromise production and operational priorities while ensuring the best possible use of the energy resources available.